-Group Project
+Derivatives Project

-Students will form groups for this component.
-Each student group will also complete the Spreadsheet Assignment as described elsewhere in this document.
+Students will form groups of their choice.
 The group members will be assigned individual grades relative to the group grade based on the peer assessments completed towards the end of the course.

-The Group Project is due at the end of the term.
-The project will entail building and documenting a real-life financial model using the concepts covered in the course.
+Each group will complete the Derivatives Project, due at the end of the term.
+The project will entail selecting, pricing, and analyzing a derivatives pricing and risk management strategy using available financial data and the techniques covered in the course.